 Welcome to the world of professional paper-writing, the dirty secret of the tutoring business.
 It's facilitated by avaricious agencies, perpetuated by accountability-free parents and made possible by self-loathing nerds like me.
 For three-hour workdays, the ability to sleep in and the opportunity to get paid to learn, I tackled subjects like Dostoevsky while spoiled jerks smoked pot, took naps, surfed the Internet and had sex.
 Though some offered me chateaubriand and the occasional illicit drug, most treated me like the help.
 I put up with it because I feared working in an office for $12 an hour again.This frightening trend will most likely lead to these spoiled turds growing up to be CEOs of large corporations looking for more and more government bailout money to fund their pricey lifestyles.
 This will have a crippling effect on our society as urban decadence is publicly financed, while schmucks employed out in Rubes-ville have to work longer hours to make ends meet and pay their taxes.

-The candidate often bemoans the media asking silly and superficial questions.
+Mario Lopez, most famously the bad-boy/dimpled wrestler from Saved by the Bell, took time from his busy schedule to meet one of his biggest fans.
+From ABC Political Punch: The candidate often bemoans the media asking silly and superficial questions.
 The media isn't focused on the important issues facing the nation, he complains.If I knew you could meet so many awesome celebs that define our cultural history, I would've run for office years ago.
 I think the article is supposed to be about Obama shutting out the media or something, but I'm just jealous that Obama, that lucky guy, got to meet A.C!
 Whether or not they broke out the synthesizer to jam out to "Friends Forever" is unknown, but would've been kickass.

 On Saturday in Nevada, Obama sat for an exclusive interview with Mario Lopez, the actor who played "A.C.
 Slater" on "Saved by the Bell," to air on the TV show "EXTRA!"